+We will continue to provide a number of enrichment opportunities through our FLEX program, MESA, debate, Science Olympiad, Lego Robotics, Art Matters, Jazz Band, and after school musical theatre programs will be funded and staffed through LANDtrust and other budget sources.

+We have established and would like to continue to fund an after school enrichment bus providing students with transportation for after school enrichment, extension and re-teaching opportunities.

-South Hills already provides a number of enrichment opportunities through our FLEX program, MESA, debate, Science Olympiad, Lego Robotics, Art Matters, Jazz Band, and after school musical theatre programs that are funded through other budget sources.
-We would like to add on an opportunity for all students to participate in meaningful academic-based field trips that provide hands-on, authentic experiences in the core academic areas.
-Thus, we will create hands-on, meaningful enrichment opportunities for students through various field trips funded by the Landtrust budget.
-We anticipate using the funding for the following as possible field trips: a visit to the Loveland Living Planet Aquarium as part of their EcoVenture program (this program has ties to science, language arts and social studies) with our 7th grade students, a visit to Antelope Island with our 8th graders, and a possible visit to the Clark Planetarium with our 9th graders.
+In correlation with the PTSA, we would like to continue the opportunity for all students to participate in meaningful academic-based field trips that provide hands-on, authentic experiences in the core academic areas.
+Teacher teams will select appropriate and admin approved field trips, thus creating hands-on, meaningful enrichment opportunities for students.